Do you want to know how your Gravity Forms are performing by setting up Gravity Forms conversion tracking?

 Using the data from the report, you can find out how Gravity Forms are converting.
 Pick the top-performing forms and replicate them across your site.

-Or see which campaign got the most impressions and conversions, so you can create similar campaigns in the future and grow your email list.
+Or, use Gravity Forms tracking to see which campaigns got the most impressions and conversions, so you can create similar campaigns in the future and grow your email list.

 That said, what if you want to view the form conversion report in Google Analytics?
 Let’s find out.